Flowchart

 How AI payment predictions work

 Daylit trains payment date prediction models on your invoice and payment history.
 For each open invoice, the model generates apredicted_date — the date by which it expects the invoice to be paid.
-These predictions factor in each customer’s past payment behavior: whether they typically pay early, on time, or late, and by how many days.
+These predictions factor in each customer’s past payment behavior.

 Prediction accuracy improves over time.
 In the early weeks after connecting your accounting integration, the model may rely on due dates as a fallback for customers with limited payment history.
 As payments are recorded, the AI refines its estimates.